awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 ## Retrieving and preserving logs<a name="troubleshooting-v3-get-logs"></a>

-EC2 metrics for Head Node and storage, and Head Node log streams are available in the CloudWatch Dashboard created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.
+AWS ParallelCluster creates EC2 metrics for HeadNode and Compute instances and storage\.
+You can view the metrics in the CloudWatch console **Custom Dashboards**\.
+AWS ParallelCluster also creates cluster CloudWatch log streams in log groups\.
+You can view these logs in the CloudWatch console **Custom Dashboards** or **Log groups**\.
+The [Monitoring](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch) cluster configuration section describes how you can modify the cluster CloudWatch logs and dashboard\.
+For more information, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs-v3.md) and [Amazon CloudWatch dashboard](cloudwatch-dashboard-v3.md)\.

 Logs are a useful resource for troubleshooting issues\.
-If you want to delete a failing cluster, you should first create an archive of cluster logs\.
-Follow the following steps to start this process\.
+For example, if you want to delete a failing cluster, it might be useful to first create an archive of the cluster logs\.
+Follow the next steps to create an archive\.

-It is possible to archive the logs in S3 or in a local file \(depending on the `--output-file` parameter\)\.
+You can archive the logs in S3 or in a local file \(depending on the `--output-file` parameter\)\.

 ```
 $ pcluster export-cluster-logs --cluster-name mycluster --region eu-west-1 \